 AtriCure, Inc. was started in November 2000 to develop instruments to treat atrial fibrillation by ablating areas of atrial tissue from outside the heart via a minimally invasive surgical approach, mimicking the classic Cox/MAZE procedure.
 Subsequently, AtriCure has developed and marketed a device to isolate the left atrial appendage to prevent stroke in patients with atrial fibrillation.
 The Series A and Series B financings were syndicated with Partisan, USVP, Camden, Charter and Foundation Medical Partners.
 AtriCure completed an IPO in August 2005 and now has a market value of approximately $650 million.
 Partisan owned 6% of AtriCure initially, but has sold its holdings in open market transactions.
 Partisan received a 5.8 times return on its investments in AtriCure.

-ZS Pharma, Inc. has developed a portfolio of innovative, non-systemic and selective oral sorbents designed to remove excess potassium, ammonium, urea and phosphate in the stomach and lower intestines in a safe and well tolerated manner.
-The leading compound, zirconium silicate (ZS-9), is designed to be ingested by patients with hyperkalemia (excess serum potassium).
-Multiple clinical trials have been highly positive.
-Other investors include HemoCleanse (ZS Pharma was spun out of HemoCleanse), Alta, Rivervest, Salem, and Devon Park.
-On June 17, 2014 ZS Pharma completed a highly successful IPO and is now valued at approximately $1.6 billion.
-Partisan achieved a 13.6 times return on ZSPH.
+ZS Pharma, Inc. developed a portfolio of innovative, non-systemic and selective oral sorbents designed to remove excess potassium, ammonium, urea and phosphate in the stomach and lower intestines in a safe and well tolerated manner.
+The leading compound, zirconium silicate (ZS-9), is ingested by patients with hyperkalemia (excess serum potassium).
+Other investors include HemoCleanse (ZS Pharma was spun out of HemoCleanse), Alta, Rivervest, Salem, Devon Park and multiple late stage crossover investors.
+On June 17, 2014 ZS Pharma completed a highly successful IPO.
+On December 17, 2015 AstraZeneca acquired ZS Pharma for $2.7 billion in cash.
+Partisan achieved a 13.4 times return on ZSPH.